Agora-wireless/Agora/README.md

 <img src="https://github.com/Agora-wireless/Agora/blob/M3A/images/hw-zoomin.png" width="39%"/>

-We recommend using one server for controlling the RRU and running Agora, and another server for controlling the UEs and running the UE code.
+**NOTE**: We recommend using one server for controlling the RRU and running Agora, and another server for controlling the UEs and running the UE code.
+If you are running them on the same machine, make sure Agora and UEs are using different set of cores, otherwise there will be performance slow down.

 **Note:** Faros RRU and Iris UEs can be discovered using the [pyfaros](https://github.com/skylarkwireless/pyfaros) tool.
 You can use this tool to find the topology of the hardware connected to the server.